 Instructions

-1. Soak Bulgar Wheat in bowl of cool water, 20 mins.
+1. Soak Rice or Bulgar Wheat in a bowl of water for 20 mins, or while you prep.

 2. Blanch Cabbage: Bring a big pot of salted water to a boil.
 Add the cabbage and blanch until tender, about 10-12 minutes.
 Cool.
 Alternatively you can peel off the cabbage leaves and blanch the leaves in batches for 1-2 minutes.
 You can also microwave the whole cabbage, covered tightly , in a bowl with 1 cup water for 10 mintues.
 You can also freeze the whole cabbage, then thaw.